6| Minute Read

 Data Residency Laws in Australia

-Data Sovereignty requirements are often country-specific or even region-specific.
+Data Sovereignty, the requirements are often country-specific or even region-specific.

 Some of the most well-known such regulations include the European Union’s General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA) in California, U.S.